SpectrumQT/TileGUI/README.md

 ## Installation

-Download the latest release and extract it to your \3dmigoto\ folder
+Download the [latest release](https://github.com/SpectrumQT/TileGUI/releases) of TileGUI.zip and extract it to your \3dmigoto\ folder

-Correct path to TileGUI folder should look like:
+Correct path to extracted TileGUI folder should look like:

  ```
  \3dmigoto\Mods\BufferValues\TileGUI